Privy Council Meetings & Orders

 Orders of Council

-Examples of statutory Orders of Council include approval of regulations made by the General Medical Council and other regulatory bodies.
+Statutory Orders of Council concern the approval of regulations or rules, or appointments to, certain statutory regulatory bodies.
 Statutory Instruments are numbered in a standard series and published by The Stationery Office.
 They are available online at www.legislation.gov.uk.

 Acts giving a power to the Privy Council to make an Order will usually specify the quorum of the Privy Council required to exercise it, often two.
 Where the Act is silent on this point the quorum of the Privy Council is three.